Dec2020PandA/Roxanna_Coldiron_SoloProject/README.md

 Summary Paragraph:
 ------------------

 My project will be a generic quoting tool for a business website, where the user can select products and then receive a quote for them, similar to an e-commerce experience.
+Superusers will be able to add new products or services in the Django admin.
+When a customer requests a quote from a product/service page, the product/service choice will be pre-selected for them on the quote request form.

 Features List:
 --------------